 Three New Postdoctoral Fellows to Join CDCS

-Chelsea Butkowski, Frances Corry, and Yuval Katz will form the fourth cohort of postdocs this fall at the Center on Digital Culture and Society.
+Jingyi Gu, Sandeep Mertia, and Mohammed Rashid will form the fifth cohort of postdocs this fall at the Center on Digital Culture and Society.

-CDCS will also continue its close collaboration with the Center for Advanced Research in Global Communication (CARGC) through the appointment of a second-ever joint postdoctoral fellow, Yuval Katz.
+CDCS will also continue its close collaboration with the Center for Advanced Research in Global Communication (CARGC) through the appointment of joint postdoctoral fellow, Sandeep Mertia.